tobybreckon/fire-detection-cnn/README.md

 [[Dunnings, Breckon, In Proc.
 International Conference on Image Processing, IEEE, 2018](https://breckon.org/toby/publications/papers/dunnings18fire.pdf)]

 _"....
 Contrary to contemporary trends in the field, our work illustrates a   maximum   overall   accuracy   of   0.96   for   full   frame   binary fire   detection (3)   and   0.94   for   superpixel   localization (4)  using   an experimentally  defined  reduced  CNN  architecture  based  on  the concept of InceptionV4.
-We notably achieve a lower false positive rate  of  0.06  compared  to  prior  work  in  the  field  presenting  an efficient, robust and real-time solution for fire region detection._
+We notably achieve a lower false positive rate  of  0.06  compared  to  prior  work  in  the  field  presenting  an efficient, robust and real-time solution for fire region detection."_

 (3) using InceptionV4-OnFire CNN model (4) using SP-InceptionV4-OnFire CNN model